 Jennifer Godden, PharmD, BCOP

 Jennifer Godden received her PharmD from the University of Iowa.
 She completed her post-graduate Pharmacy Practice and Oncology Specialty Residencies at Aurora Health Care.
-She is currently the Co-Director for the Oncology Precision Medicine program, which she helped implement.
+She is current the oncology precision medicine senior content specialist at Wolters Kluwer.

 Laura Gonzalez, PhD